griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 ## Image Query Task

 The [Image Query Task](../../reference/griptape/tasks/image_query_task.md) performs a natural language query on one or more input images.
-This Task uses an [Image Query Engine](../engines/image-query-engines.md) configured with an [Image Query Driver](../drivers/image-query-drivers.md) to perform the query.
+This Task uses an [Image Query Driver](../drivers/image-query-drivers.md) to perform the query.
 The functionality provided by this Task depend on the capabilities of the model provided by the Driver.

 This Task accepts two inputs: a query (represented by either a string or a [Text Artifact](../data/artifacts.md#text)) and a list of [Image Artifacts](../data/artifacts.md#image) or a Callable returning these two values.